nicksellen/projects/baseNode_docConst.md

 		1. who else may be affected and how.
 	1. Everyone should voice any opposition they might have towards an individual action as soon as th
 	1. If a person realizes another opposes their actions, they should cease their activity and proceed with unanimous acceptance
+	1. EXIT: If one or more people express opposition towards a current or proposed individual action, proceed with unanimous acceptance.

 1. Unanimous acceptance
 	1. Unanimous acceptance is when action is taken on the basis that no one opposes it.